A Foodcentric Life

 • Spiced herb butter - Add cumin, coriander, smoked paprika, or lime zest to the garlic herb butter.

-• Dry rub finish - Sprinkle grilled corn with your favorite multipurpose dry rub for extra flavor, or simply smoked paprika.
+• Dry rub finish - Sprinkle grilled corn with your favorite multipurpose dry rub, smoked paprika, or taco seasoning.

 How to Grill Corn on the Cob

 First, shuck your corn on the cob and brush off the silk.
 A soft toothbrush works great.
-You know, the extra ones you end up with from the dentist.
-Yep, those.
 Be sure the grill grates are clean and ready to go.

 Ingredients for garlic herb butter in a glass bowl.